RK129/Pmail/README.md

 **Receiving**

->Lists 10 newest emails you have recieved with the email's sender, receiver, and subject<br>
+>Lists 10 newest emails you have recieved with the email's sender, receiver, and subject.<br>
->Asks you which email you want to open using the email's subject
+>Asks you which email you want to open using the email's subject.